shivraj2806/Address_Book_Sql/src/Address_Book_Sql.txt

 select count(FIRST_NAME) from addressbook where CITY = 'NASHIK';
 select count(FIRST_NAME) from addressbook where CITY = 'MUMBAI';
 select count(FIRST_NAME) from addressbook where STATE = 'MAHARASHTRA';

+# "UC8 - SORT ENTRIES ALPHABETICALLY USING PERSON NAME FOR GIVEN CITY"
+select FIRST_NAME from addressbook order by CITY ;